Montserrat is a beautiful mountain 60 Kms (37 Miles) from Barcelona, on top of which sits the gorgeous Montserrat Monastery.

 Best Montserrat hikes

-There are numerous walking routes which start from the Montserrat Monastery.
+Numerous walking routes start from the Montserrat Monastery.

 However, some of the hiking trails start some distance from the Monastery.

-In such a case, you must take one of the Funiculars to reach the hiking trail’s starting point.
+You must take one of the Funiculars to reach the hiking trail’s starting point in such a case.

 Here is a list of the best walking routes in Montserrat: